wnchan/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">:exclamation: **Important:**
 StudentConnect provides a set of group formation features to make it more convenient for students to find group mates.
 A group consists of 3 main components: a group number, a tutorial number and the group members.
 <br> **Group number:** Used to uniquely identify the group.
 <br> **Tutorial number:** This number is set by the creator of the group and serves as an indication of which tutorial class the members of the group are interested in enrolling in.
 It **does not** restrict students who do not have a matching tutorial number in their profile from joining the group.
-Running the <a href=#checking-a-group--checkgroup style="color: blue;">checkGroup</a> command displays a warning if there are members whose tutorial numbers do not match the group's tutorial number.
+Running the <a href="#checking-a-group--checkgroup" style="color: blue;">checkGroup</a> command displays a warning if there are members whose tutorial numbers do not match the group's tutorial number.
 <br> **Group members:** The students who are members of this group.
 </div>